 New Study Submission Routing Map

 All online forms and the online application are automatically routed for electronic signature collection to necessary parties.
 If the user lists key personnel, a faculty sponsor, or a DRC on the study application, the application cannot be SUBMITTED to the Office of Research Support for approval until all involved parties have "signed off," indicating their approval of the study.
 The Principal Investigator will always be able to track who has not yet signed off by checking the summary page for details.
-Once all necessary signatures are obtained IRBaccess sends the PI an email notification that the study is ready for final submission.
 Once a study can be submitted, a "SUBMIT" button will appear on the listing page and on step six of the IRB application.
 This final "submit" step is necessary only for new applications, PIs do not have to "submit" (step 6 above) amendments, continuing reviews, closures, or unanticipated problems.
 Instead, these actions are directly routed to ORS after all faculty and DRC have signed-off.

 Amendment and Continuing Review Routing Map